Tracy Beaker: Series 4 (2004–2005)

 Tracy is back and living with Cam, and just around the corner at the new location of the Dumping Ground is the arrival of the Wellards.
 They guarantee it will not be a smooth move.
 But Tracy Beaker's taken back to save the day.
 Whilst in the Dumping Ground, it is Bouncer's birthday and he is leaving, Tracy is living with Cam and tries to set straight the situation at the DG.
 Tracy decides it's time to meet Cam's mother, her adoptive grandmother, and surprisingly likes her, which she did not expect.
 Tracy is still living with Cam.
 Tracy spends the shopping money for things she wants like turkey nuggets and fizzy drinks.
-One time, Tracy wakes up and she is back at the care-home, and everyone seems to be singing and not enjoying themselves and suddenly it becomes like the west-end musical, Chicago.
+One time, Tracy wakes up and she is back at the care-home, and everyone seems to be singing and not enjoying themselves and suddenly it becomes like the West End musical, Chicago.
 Crash, Jackie and Tracy have a master plan as they take pranks from the nasty Wellards.
 But Chantal is feeling rather emotional over Jackie's feelings for her.
 Tracy helps when Bouncer has feelings over care worker Jane.

 Series 5 (2005–2006)

 The first few episodes of the fifth series do not feature Tracy, as she is on holiday with Cam in Egypt.
 She contacts the DG daily.
 However, she returns to the care home afterwards, when Cam's new boyfriend Gary moves in with them.
-Most episodes do not include Tracy as Dani Harmer (who plays Tracy) was suffering from migraines during filming.
+Most episodes do not include Tracy as Dani Harmer (who plays Tracy) was working on another project at the same time as this series.
 Tracy Beaker makes a shock return to the Dumping Ground.
 Tracy has decided that she cannot live with Cam anymore because Cam wants her new boyfriend Gary to move in with them.
 Tracy is forced to think about her future, so she agrees to spend time with Cam and Gary, and, to her surprise, they get on very well, until Cam drops the bombshell that they are getting married – this is way too much for Tracy to handle and she wants nothing to do with the 'sordid' affair.
 Cam and Gary get married, and Tracy only manages to make it thanks to Crash and Jackie.
 In the end, Cam and Gary tell Tracy they are going to adopt her.